EmmaTinten/go-monitoring-plugins/README.md

 make build-static
 ```

 for static binaries.
 The make process will place them under bin/.
-You habe to install the files yourself.
+You have to install the files manually.